In order to truly live, the Triumph Stag first had to die.

-Some cars are easier to write about than others.
-Failures in particular exert a stronger grip upon the imagination, better lending themselves to narrative.
-However, despite falling into the latter category, the Triumph Stag is a car which almost defies classification.
-Because, while there is little doubt about its status as both commercial failure and potential ownership nightmare, its story has been told and retold so many times that one struggles to Continue reading “Anastasis”
+Some subjects are easier to write about than others.
+Underdogs in particular tend to exert a stronger grip upon the imagination, better lending themselves to narrative.
+However, despite frequently characterised in more lurid terms, the Triumph Stag remains a car which almost defies categorisation.
+Because, with a reputation as commercial failure and potential ownership nightmare largely embedded into the automotive consciousness, one struggles to Continue reading “Anastasis”

 The ostensible initial aim of this small article was to find out how many engines British Leyland had around about the mid-1970s.
 I didn’t answer that question at all.
 So, what did I discover?